-The average of the forecast rework cost for the real data example is slightly less than \$42,000 or only 1.7% of BAC, a remarkably low number.
-The estimate of the standard deviation from the forecast values is \$8,300.
-Utilizing the standard deviation, we can say it is extremely unlikely that the actual final rework cost will be greater than \$67,000; i.e., \$42,000 plus 3 standard deviations $(3 \times $8,300 = $24,900)$.
+The average of the forecast rework cost for the real data example is slightly less than \$42 thousand, only 1.7% of BAC, and a remarkably low number.
+The estimate of the standard deviation from the forecast values is \$8300.
+Utilizing the standard deviation, we can say it is extremely unlikely that the actual final rework cost will be greater \$67 thousand; i.e., \$42,000 plus 3 standard deviations